How to Format Dates in Power BI

 This article explains how to Format Dates in Power BI with an example.
 Using these PowerBI formatting Date options, you can extract the Year, Month, Day, Day Number, Day name, Month Start and Month End, etc.

-There are a couple of ways to format dates in power bi, and we explain most of them.
+There are a couple of ways to format dates, and we explain most of them.
 To demonstrate these date formats, we are going to use the sql table that we imported in the enter data article.

 Power BI Format Dates

-To format dates in any Power BI table, please click the Edit Queries option under the Home tab.
-Please refer to enter data article.
+To format dates in any table, please click the Edit Queries option under the Home tab.
+Please refer to the entered data article.

 The first approach to Format Dates in Power BI